For a complete list of undergraduate courses:

 Developing communicative abilities in Portuguese and understanding the rich culture of the Portuguese-speaking world are the two primary objectives of the course.
 Consequently, the program combines content-based language instruction with an interactive task-based approach.
 This means that the material will be presented to you thematically and that the activities used to reinforce your language development will focus on real-life language situations.
 You will be expected to actively participate in a variety of interactive small and large-group activities.
 This course is not based on lectures, but rather on active learner participation in different tasks that require students to use Portuguese in various situations that reflect normal use of different varieties of Portuguese.
 The class will be conducted in Portuguese in order to provide you with maximum exposure to the language.

-Portuguese 120 is the second course in a four-course sequence (110, 120, 230, 240) that leads to the fulfillment of the foreign language requirement.
+Portuguese 110 is the first course in a four-course sequence (110, 120, 230, 240) that leads to the fulfillment of the foreign language requirement.

-Portuguese 240 is the fourth course in a four-course sequence (110, 120, 230, 240) which leads to the fulfillment of the foreign language requirement.
+Portuguese 230 is the third course in a four-course sequence (110, 120, 230, 240) which leads to the fulfillment of the foreign language requirement.

 Portuguese 301 - Conversation